 THE IMAGE OF PROMISES

-We started by observing architectural representations of new buildings on large billboards.
+The construction site is a place, or moment, where the layers of past, present and future meet; it lays bare a constellation of material redundancy of what was before (the past), it shows what is envisioned (the future) and does this against the background of the city (the present).
+We started this project by observing architectural representations of new buildings on large billboards.
 Ever more technically advanced renderings make the architectural images representing the envisioned end-result increasingly realistic.
 Paradoxically, however, the resulting visuals also become more and more alike, exposing a constantly returning same-like smoothed colour scheme, ever returning stereotyped figures draw to inhabit the space, gleaming surfaces of buildings and streets, and standardized accompanying texts.

 This compelled us to ask: what does this mean for our built environment?
 How do these corporate aesthetics relate to local specific contexts and what is their impact on architecture and the appearance and identity of our cities?
 Whose dreams, whose and what kind of ‘utopian vision’, is actually presented?
-And for who?
+And for whom?

 Dialogues on-site: Belgrade Waterfront development / 360º

 During a workshop week in Belgrade, we have been in conversation with architects, activists and residents which have opened up various perspectives, varying from critiques, concerns to contentment about the Belgrade Waterfront project.
-For us the construction site with the semi-utopian billboard images, texts and publications of Belgrade Waterfront and an exploration of the city 360° around the site, revealed a huge disconnection/conflict of the new developments in relation to the existing context and the city’s identity.
+For us the construction site with the semi-utopian billboard images, texts and publications of Belgrade Waterfront and an exploration of the city 360° around the site, revealed a huge disconnection and conflict of the new developments in relation to the existing context and the city’s identity.

 Simultaneity in cities 2017

 Urban transformation as event2018

 Evidence of the absent 2019

 Space in-between 2020